rongyj/nodejs-weatherunderground/Readme.md

 ## Solution 2: Server Central Solution
 ![Server Central Solution](https://github.com/rongyj/nodejs-weatherunderground/blob/master/Arch-Diagrams/Slide2.jpg)

 This solution will be Node.Js server centric solution.
-The server will need periodically to call the WeatherUnderground APIs for each live client/browsers to push the weather data to the client.
-The client side can implement something like react/angular client js client-side framework.
+The server will need periodically call the WeatherUnderground APIs for each live client/browsers to push the weather data to the client.
+The client side can implement something like react/angular js client-side framework.
 It can also implement as websocket to push the data to client side.

 ## Setup the docker container for the solution 1
 ### Please install docker engine in your localhost if not.
 It is very easy to do it from www.docker.com